burggraf/postgresql-bulk-load-tests/README.md

 ## Conclusion

 If you need to deal with large amounts of data, it pays to plan ahead when you're writing your SQL insert code.
-A few small changes can potentially save you hours (or sometimes even days) or processing time.
+A few small changes can potentially save you hours (or sometimes even days) of processing time.

 #### Appendix: Sample Test Results